SummaryRead the full fact sheet

 - Safe food handling and thorough handwashing can help prevent campylobacteriosis.

 Campylobacteriosis is a type of gastroenteritis (gastro) caused by a bacteria known as Campylobacter.
-Symptoms usually develop two to five days after becoming infected with the bacteria.
+Symptoms usually develop 2 to 5 days after becoming infected with the bacteria.

 Examination of a faeces (poo) sample will determine if you have the infection.